Dustin McDaniel: Arkansas House of Representatives

 McDaniel was sworn into the 85th Arkansas General Assembly in January 2005.
-From 2005-2007, he served on the House Public Health, Welfare and Labor Committee.
-While serving his one term, he authored and passed complicated and controversial legislation, including bills regarding Tax Increment Financing (TIF) and establishing a prescription drug program for working, uninsured Arkansans called “Arkansas Rx,” which was never fully implemented.
+From 2005 to 2007, he served on the House Public Health, Welfare, and Labor Committee.
+During his one term, he authored and passed complicated and controversial legislation, including bills regarding Tax Increment Financing (TIF) and establishing a prescription drug program for working, uninsured Arkansans called “Arkansas Rx,” which was never fully implemented.

 During his term, McDaniel was the only freshman named to the Top Ten Legislators list by the Arkansas Democrat-Gazette.
-He was also appointed Co-Chair of the Joint Select Committee on Health Insurance and Prescription Drugs.
+He was also appointed co-chair of the Joint Select Committee on Health Insurance and Prescription Drugs.

 55th Attorney General of Arkansas

 On June 29, 2005, McDaniel announced his candidacy for Attorney General.
 He faced two primary opponents, Paul Suskie and Robert Leo Herzfeld.
 During the campaign, 16 former Presidents of the Arkansas Bar Association endorsed McDaniel, as well as former State Treasurer and 2002 Democratic Candidate for Governor, Jimmie Lou Fisher, who served as McDaniel's campaign chair.